etiennebacher/from-stata-to-r/content/posts/first-contact.markdown

     toc: true
 ---

 In this post, you will see how to import and treat data, make descriptive statistics and a few plots.
-However, I am still a recent user of R and I don't know much about the optimal organization of files in a project (and many people explain it better than me online).
-Therefore, I will show you a personal method that is perhaps not the most effective but that works.
+I will show you a personal method to organize one's work (it may not be the most effective but it works).

 ## Files used and organization of the project